moussaclarke/beatportapi/README.md

 $response = $api->queryApi (array $query); // run the query
 echo $response; // do something with response

-?>
 ```

-You can check the [Beatport API documentation](https://oauth-api.beatport.com/) for which queries you can make, although they are currently untested beyond the above, so your mileage may vary (for example I haven't got "sortBy" to work just yet)
+You can check the [Beatport API documentation](https://oauth-api.beatport.com/) for which queries you can make and which parameters are required, although they are currently untested beyond the above example, so your mileage may vary (for example I haven't even got "sortBy" to work just yet)

 ## Todo

-* Store the access token and re-use it until expiry - it shouldn't need to be issued on every single API query.
+* Store the access token somewhere and re-use it until expiry - we shouldn't need to issue a new one for every single API query.
 Probably just a file in /data?
 * Get some sanity into the variable / method names
 * Add some proper error catching / messaging
 * Tidy up the code to PSR-2 and comment it properly.